MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupThread.md

     - `[Id <String>]`: Read-only.
     - `[Value <String>]`: A property value.

 TORECIPIENTS <IMicrosoftGraphRecipient[]>: The To: recipients for the thread.
+Returned only on $select.
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Address <String>]`: The email address of an entity instance.